 By Michael Lanza

-This winter, for the tenth year of the past 11, my family plans to do something we have eagerly anticipated annually for almost as long as my children’s memory reaches backward.
-It will involve skis, backpacks, and spending four days at a yurt tucked away in snow-covered mountains a few miles from the nearest, very lonely, winding, two-lane road.
+Right before New Year’s Day, for the tenth year of the past 12, my family and another did something we have eagerly anticipated annually for almost as long as my children’s memory reaches backward.
+It involved skis, backpacks, and spending four days at a yurt tucked away in snow-covered mountains a few miles from the nearest, very lonely, winding, two-lane road.
 But the details matter only inasmuch as they steer us toward our ultimate goal: We really go there to get completely unplugged.

 We do that mostly for ourselves, of course.
 But I think we need this notion of disconnecting to catch on more widely, to save us all from ourselves.